jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 ### WHAT IF MY LED LOOKS JUMPY?
 If you want really slow, smooth fading, you might find that our example looks a bit jumpy.
 That's because we're reducing the resolution of the pin by three orders of magnitude!
 For most purposes you probably won't notice, but if you do, we can just change the input range for our `scale_pwm()` function.

-Instead of:
+Instead of `0–100`:
 ```python
 for i in range(0, 100):
     led.duty_cycle = scale_pwm(i, 0,100)
     time.sleep(0.02)
 ```

-Try:
+Try `0–1000`:
 ```python
 for i in range(0, 1000):
     led.duty_cycle = scale_pwm(i, 0,1000)
     time.sleep(0.002)
 ```

 Should be much smoother!
+(Notice the slower time delay when we increase the resolution, keeping the overall speed of the fade the same.)

 ***